 to ensuring equal access to academic courses and college programs.
 In keeping with this commitment under the Americans with Disabilities Act (ADA) of 1990, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Amendments Act (ADAAA) of 2008, individuals with disabilities are protected from discrimination and may be entitled to reasonable accommodations.
-The information for requesting accommodations due to a disability can be found on the Office of Disability Services webpage.
+The information for requesting accommodations due to a disability can be found on the Office of Disability Services (ODS) webpage www.westmont.edu/disability-services-welcome.
 The college will provide reasonable accommodations to students with appropriately documented disabilities.
 It is the student's responsibility to initiate this process.
 After the student completes the intake process, the Director of Disability Services will meet with student to discuss their individual needs and reasonable accommodations.
 The office does not provide assessments or evaluations but may provide referrals to local providers upon request.
-If a student has further questions about qualifying for services, please contact the Office of Disability Services, which is located upstairs in the Voskuyl Library.
+If a student has further questions about qualifying for services, please contact the Office of Disability Services by emailing ods@westmont.edu.The Office of Disability Services is located upstairs in the Voskuyl Library.